What is Early Intervention?

 How do you refer a child for services?

-If you think your infant/child birth to 3 years of age is developing or learning slowly, call BabyNet at 1-877-621-0865.
-BabyNet is an educational program administered by FirstSteps, that helps an infant or toddler with special needs move toward his/her full potential.
+If you think your infant/child birth to 3 years of age is developing or learning slowly, contact the local BabyNet office in your area.
+BabyNet is an educational program administered by the SC Department of Health and Human Services, that helps an infant or toddler with special needs move toward his/her full potential.
 Children who meet eligibility criteria are served regardless of family income.
 Once eligible, and depending upon the needs of the child, he/she may be transferred to a DDSN provider for the delivery of Family Training and Service Coordination.

 Who is eligible for services?